Tommy Thompson Park Guided Walks

 At Tommy Thompson Park we are pleased to offer a wide range of guided nature walks suited to various types of park visitors.
 Whether you are interested in a birding walk, a general nature walk, or a family nature walk, we’ve got a walk for you at TTP!

-Join us on a guided nature walk as we explore Toronto's urban wilderness in winter!
+Join us on a guided nature walk as we explore Toronto's urban wilderness in Spring!
 We'll share information about the park as well as discuss what plants and animals are up to this time of year.
-Bundle up, put on your winter boots, and breathe in the fresh air as you explore natural park habitats against the stunning back-drop of Lake Ontario.
+Layer up, put on your rain coat, and breathe in the fresh air as you explore natural park habitats against the stunning back-drop of Lake Ontario.

 Trail descriptions and routes walked